 Cradle to Grave vs Cradle to Cradle

 This key facts covers Cradle to Grave vs Cradle to Cradle within Life Cycle Assessment for GCSE Chemistry.
-Revise Life Cycle Assessment in Using Resources for GCSE Chemistry with 20 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 9 of 16 in this topic.
+Revise Life Cycle Assessment in Using Resources for GCSE Chemistry with 22 exam-style questions and 12 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 10 of 17 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position